In 2003 the field was burned again, followed by overseeding.

 the level of the co-op's minimum charge, we also had them

-were partly affected.
+were above ground and were partly affected.
 However, this was not a permanent effect

 and the 2006 observations showed that they were all present

-and growing well..
+and growing well.

 The results for the summer of 2005 were quite satisfying.